\ Coogee Media - Earl Grant

 Accidental Death

 Tragically, Earl Grant died at the age of only 39 on June 10, 1970 in a car crash.
-He and a companion, his 17 year old cousin, Roosevelt Woods, were driving through the New Mexico desert 14 miles west of Lordsburg near the Arizona border on Interstate 10.
+He and a companion, his 17 year old cousin, Roosevelt Woods (actually Grant's cousin's son), were driving through the New Mexico desert 14 miles west of Lordsburg near the Arizona border on Interstate 10, only 166 miles short of his destination.
 They were on their way to perform at the La Fiesta nightclub in Juarez, Mexico.
-His Rolls-Royce swerved on a curve and rolled off the road.
+The Club had many famous stars appear there including Frank Sinatra, Bobby Rydell, the Kingston Trio and Nat "King" Cole.
+Grant's Rolls-Royce Silver Shadow swerved on a curve and rolled off the road.
 Grant was pinned inside the overturned wreck and Woods was thrown from the car.
 Both died of head and chest injuries.
-Earl Grant is buried at Forest Lawn Memorial Park (Hollywood Hills) Lincoln Terrace, Lot 4236, Space 4 A.

 Had it not been for his untimely death at a relatively early age, Earl Grant who was still in his musical prime would probably have made his annual migration to Sydney long after 1970, to the delight of audiences.